mlflow/mlflow/README.rst

     mlflow ui

-**Note:** Running ``mlflow ui`` from within a clone of MLflow is not recommended - doing so will run the dev UI from source (using your clone of MLflow, which may not contain the static assets needed to serve the UI).
-We recommend running the UI from a different working directory.
+**Note:** Running ``mlflow ui`` from within a clone of MLflow is not recommended - doing so will run the dev UI from source.
+We recommend running the UI from a different working directory, using the ``--file-store`` option to specify which log directory to run against.
 Alternatively, see instructions for running the dev UI in the `contributor guide <CONTRIBUTING.rst>`_.

 Running a Project from a URI